cng008/pokedex/README.md

 ## **Overview**

+The number of Pokémon GO players has been steady since its launch in 2016 with [almost 2 million daily active loyal users](https://www.statista.com/statistics/604551/pokemon-go-daily-active-users-in-europe/).

 The goal of this app is to provide users a method to explore a well-documented archive of Pokémon.

 With so many Pokémon, this application provides users a way to easily search any Pokémon without any extra frills or ads.
 Details for the individual Pokémon include their types, moves, and other statistics.